 This one was placed at the front for patients and families leaving the Pediatric unit serving as a reminder during flu season!
 Minions drawn by hand by me!

-This was placed down in the main entrance of our hospital (we’re a children’s hospital inside of an adult hospital so there’s lots of opportunities for child life throughout the hospital).
+This was placed down in the main entrance of the hospital (a children’s hospital inside of an adult hospital so there’s lots of opportunities for child life throughout the hospital).
 I highlighted all of the areas we currently “go” and where we will go!

 “Lessons from Pixar,” which focused on all of the moral and life lessons that Pixar movies give us, “Pediatric ABCs” which provided helpful tips such as “Reduce, Reuse Recycle” for the letter R and “Zipping Up Your Jacket When It Gets Cold” for the letter Z. and “Beat The Things That Bug You” provided tips for stress management for our staff.